Jusumgi/AlbionSoloScorecard/README.md

 Currently this webapp has full functionality and could be used by the community, however, it doesn't look pretty.
 That will come later.

+The app currently features Local Storage and a reset button so your stats persist between reloads.
+I'll be working to get more long-term saving going on so you can view your past accomplishments over time.

 **To try it out, download the ZIP at the green Code button, EXTRACT THE ZIP (very important) then open index.html**

 Some features I may get around to..